hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details closed> <summary>Script</summary>

 Today, I propose combining these two passions: TensorFlowJS and TFmicro.
-Web serial allows us to connect microcontrollers in the browser, merging these two Google-created technologies to create something incredibly powerful for the public, makers, education, and especially for economically disadvantaged students with poor internet and minimal ability to install software.
+Web serial allows us to connect microcontrollers in the browser, merging these two Google-created technologies to create something encredibly powerful for the public, makers, education, and especially for economically disadvantaged students with poor internet and minimal ability to install software.

 </details>